mystycs/mystycs.github.io/_posts/2017-03-23-how_to_make_your_wifi_magic_lights_even_more_magical.markdown

 ![](http://i.imgur.com/qdrjrI7.jpg)

 The first action step was to figure out how to communicate with them.
 Having prior networking experience I assumed it was going to be over some TCP protocol so I decided to install a packet collector on my phone.
-Doing so I collected a bunch of data and started to dechiper the data that was collected.
+Doing so I collected a bunch of data and started to decipher the data that was collected.

 ![](http://i.imgur.com/vuFC3rV.jpg)

 ![](http://i.imgur.com/mB5C5qo.jpg)

-After looking it over i quickly noticed the following below:
+After looking it over I quickly noticed the following below:

 The lights communicate by TCP packets over port 5577.

-To turn on youll send `71230fa3`
+To turn on you’ll send `71230fa3`
-To turn off youll send `71240fa4`
+To turn off you’ll send `71240fa4`

 To change a color its `31 + (HEX Color Code) + 00F00F(magic hex) + checksum(sum of all bytes % 256)` ei: `3100FF0000F00F2E`